-Join Richard Harrington for an in-depth discussion in this video Exporting multiple layers, part of Up and Running with Photoshop Automation.
+Join Richard Harrington for an in-depth discussion in this video Exporting multiple layers, part of Photoshop: Automation.

 Sometimes when you've designed a layered Photoshop file, you're going to…have another user ask you to give them all the layers independently.…Perhaps you're working with a web designer who's doing a web-based animation or…a multimedia presentation where they want to reveal one layer at a time.…Or maybe a video editor who wants to animate those layers…and their system can't properly interpret the layered Photoshop file That's okay.…Photoshop has a script, to make it…easy to spit out all those files independently.…What I have here is a multi-layered document, with just…some different textures that I pulled together for a PowerPoint presentation.…

 I want to save these off as single files for the designer to use.…So I'll choose File > Scripts.…Export layers to files.
 This allows me to choose a destination.…Let's go to our processed folder.
 I'll make a new folder called slides.…And choose OK.
 And I can now spit these out.…If I want transparency, either use the PSD format, or the PNG-24 format, which…will embed transparency into the document if you have a complex layered file.…

 This course was created and produced by Rich Harrington.
 We are honored to host these tutorials in the lynda.com library.

 - Loading actions

 - Working with layers more efficiently with actions

 Skill Level Intermediate

 Photoshop CS5: Creative Compositingwith Chris Orwig4h 41m Intermediate

 Photoshop CS6 One-on-One: Masterywith Deke McClelland7h 54m Advanced